Hidradenitis suppurativa (acne inversa) facts

 Although as many as 40% of patients with HS have a family history of this condition, the precise genetic defect is poorly understood.
 Health researchers have found a defect in the gamma-secretase Notch signaling pathway in a few patients, but this basic cell regulatory pathway appears mutated only in a minority of those with HS.
 Patients with HS tend to be obese and frequently smoke.
 There is microscopic evidence that inflammation in the hair follicles is the seat of the problem and not the apocrine sweat glands as was originally believed.
 Ultimately, the precise cause is unknown.

-Obesity, high cholesterol (hyperlipidemia), diabetes, arthritis, inflammatory bowel disease, polycystic ovarian syndrome, and depression are risk factors for hidradenitis suppurativa.
+Obesity, high cholesterol (hyperlipidemia), diabetes, acne, arthritis, inflammatory bowel disease, polycystic ovarian syndrome, and depression are risk factors for hidradenitis suppurativa.